bezzad/Downloader/README.md

 ---

-## How to serialize and deserialize downloader package
+## How to serialize and deserialize the downloader package

 ### **What is Serialization?**

 Serialization is the process of converting an object's state into information that can be stored for later retrieval or that can be sent to another system.
 For example, you may have an object that represents a document that you wish to save.
 This object could be serialized to a stream of binary information and stored as a file on disk.
 Later the binary data can be retrieved from the file and deserialized into objects that are exact copies of the original information.
-As a second example, you may have an object containing the details of a transaction that you wish to send to a non-.NET system.
-This information could be serialised to XML before being transmitted.
+As a second example, you may have an object containing the details of a transaction that you wish to send to another type of system.
+This information could be serialized to XML before being transmitted.
 The receiving system would convert the XML into a format that it could understand.

-In this section, we want to show how to serialize download packages to `JSON` text or `Binary`, after stopping download to keep download data and resuming that every time you want.
+In this section, we want to show how to serialize download packages to `JSON` text or `Binary`, after stopping the download to keep downloading data and resuming that every time you want.
 You can serialize packages even using memory storage for caching download data which is used `MemoryStream`.

 ### **JSON Serialization**